 A Day Trip to Malbork: Visiting the Biggest Castle in the World!

-It turns out measuring a castle’s size isn’t a very straightforward task.
+It turns out that measuring a castle’s size isn’t a very straightforward task.

 Are you looking at just one building or an entire complex?
 Do you take into account the land within the walls of the castle, or does that not count?
 What about later additions and expansions that veer from the original plan?
 And do fortresses count as castles?
 So many questions!

-For classification purposes, Malbork Castle is the largest castle in the world measured by land area, and it occupies a whopping 143,591 square meters, and let me tell you, that means you’re going to be walking a lot!
+For classification purposes, Malbork Castle is the largest castle in the world measured by land area, and it occupies a whopping 143,591 square meters.
+Let me tell you, that means you’re going to be walking a lot on your day trip to Malbork Castle.

 Well, it wasn’t long before we sniffed out an outdoor restaurant by the name of Karczma Rycerska, which had a bit of a medieval theme going on.
 Bonus points!